Donal Vaughan: Playing career

 Vaughan started at centre back in two All-Ireland SFC finals: the 2012 decider, which Mayo lost by 0-13 to 2-11 against Donegal and the 2013 decider, which Mayo lost by 1-14 to 2-12 against.

 He was sent off in the 2017 All-Ireland Senior Football Championship Final after a reckless charge at John Small of Dublin after a free was awarded and Small was shown his second yellow of the match.
 Dublin would go on to win afterwards.
+He was playing a lower level of intermediate football that year until he requested for a transfer to Castlebar Mitchels, the county town and holder of the most senior county titles.
+Vaughan left Ballinrobe that year and joined Castlebar Mitchels where he was reformed and shown the winning mitchels mentality.
 Many Mayo fans blamed Vaughan's sending off as the main reason why Mayo lost the final.
+Since playing with Castlebar Mitchels, Vaughan has never been sent off since has improved as a player.

 A player often highly praised and admired in GAA circles, particularly outside his own county.
 Vaughan has been credited as an important influence in many of Mayo's more notable victories.
 While the appreciation of his style of play appeared to divide many within the Mayo GAA fan base, Vaughan has featured heavily in the latter stages of inter-county championship football in Mayo's finals era.

 In December 2017, Vaughan moved from his home club Ballinrobe to rivals Castlebar Mitchels, a town where he lived and worked, following Ballinrobe's relegation to the Intermediate ranks, which caused much controversy.
 Vaughan has struggled for game time since the move.

 He announced his retirement from the inter-county game in January 2021.